antoniafeistel/BigData/README.md

 Otherwise, all CPUs of your machine will be used for data generation.

 Run the [generate_transactions.py](https://github.com/antoniafeistel/BigData/blob/main/scripts/generate_transactions.py) script to generate a synthetic credit card transaction data stream.\
-The generated data will be saved in the "BigData/resouces/data/test/dd_mm_yyyy_hh_mm_ss" folder.
+The generated data will be saved in the respective "BigData/resouces/data/test/dd_mm_yyyy_hh_mm_ss" folder.

 ## Pre-trained Random Forest Classifier
 We offer a [pre-trained Random Forest Classifier](https://github.com/antoniafeistel/BigData/tree/main/resources/models/pretrained/02_01_2024_18_33_00) to be used in the streaming-pipeline for online fraud detection.\